TanStack/query/docs/src/pages/plugins/createAsyncStoragePersistor.md

 - Import the `createAsyncStoragePersistor` function
 - Create a new asyncStoragePersistor
-  - you can pass any `storage` to it that adheres to the `AsyncStorage` interface
+  - you can pass any `storage` to it that adheres to the `AsyncStorage` interface - the example below uses the async-storage from React Native
 - Pass it to the [`persistQueryClient`](../persistQueryClient) function

 ```ts